philipstubbs13/sqlalchemy-challenge/README.md

 | `/api/v1.0/tobs`   |  This route queries for the dates and temperature observations from a year from the last data point.
 It returns a JSON list of temperature observations (tobs) for the previous year. |
 | `/api/v1.0/<start>` | This route return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start date.
 If you only specify a start date, the endpoint calculates the minimum, average, and maximum temperature for all dates greater than and equal to the start date.
 The endpoint accepts dates using the YYYY-MM-DD date format (e.g., 2012-02-28).
 If the date you specify isn't in range of the dataset, you wlll get a 404 like message that no temperature data was found for that date range. |
 | `/api/v1.0/<start>/<end>` | This route return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start-end range.
 If you specify both a start and an end date, the endpoint calculates the minimum, average, and maximum temperature for dates between the start and end date inclusive.
 The endpoint accepts dates using the YYYY-MM-DD date format (e.g., 2012-02-28).
 If the date you specify isn't in range of the dataset, you wlll get a 404 like message that no temperature data was found for that date range. |

+### <a name="temp_analysis_ii"></a>Temperature Analysis II

+Inside the jupyter notebook file, there is a function called `calc_temps`, which accepts a start date and end date in the format `%Y-%m-%d` and returns the minimum, average, and maximum temperatures for that range of dates.
+Using the `calc_temps` function, I calculated the min, avg, and max temperatures for my trip using the matching dates from the previous year.
+I then plotted the min, avg, and max temperature from the previous query as a bar chart.
+I used the average temperature as the bar height and used the peak-to-peak (tmax-tmin) value as the y error bar (yerr).
+An image of the bar chart can be found [here](./Images).

+I also calculated the rainfall per weather station using the previous year's matching dates and stored the results in a pandas dataframe.
+Then, using the `daily_normals` function, I calculated the daily normals (the averages for the min, avg, and max temperatures for each day) and plotted the results using a pandas area plot.
+An image of the area chart can be found [here](./Images).

 ##  <a name="technologies"></a>Technologies Used